ElzeroWebSchool/HTML_And_CSS_Template_Three/README.md

  [HTML_And_CSS_Template_Three_YouTube](https://youtube.com/playlist?list=PLDoPjvoNmBAxuCSp2_-9LurPqRVwketnc)

-## If You Know JavaScript

-## You Can Add This Add-ons To The Design
+## If You Know JavaScript, You Can Add This Add-ons To The Design

 - JavaScript Countdown => https://youtu.be/eFsiOTJrrE8
 - Animate Width On Scrolling => https://youtu.be/sbIoIKI9FOc